How to Improve the Safety of Packing Stations

 - Provide your team with UL-listed water-activated tape dispensers.
 While using WAT can make your team more productive, a poorly designed and manufactured water-activated tape dispenser can put them at risk for injury.

 - Have appropriate safety equipment available.
-Hard hats, back support belts, gloves, goggles, and other protective gear should be readily available in or near your packing station.
+Hard hats, back support belts, gloves, face masks, goggles, and other protective gear should be readily available in or near your packing station.

 - Document and enforce rules on how much weight workers can lift.
 Back, neck, and shoulder injuries are common in environments where workers attempt to lift or move heavy cartons.